What's your background?

 Start here.
 I also recommend that you attend writers conferences and join authors organizations in your home country to make connections with editors, agents, and fellow writers and to gain access to helpful resources.

-Most publishers prefer to receive submissions from agents.
+In many countries, including the U.S. and U.K., most publishers prefer to receive queries and submissions from agents.
 My agency is Folio Literary Management.
-Visit their web site to learn which agents are currently accepting queries, their specific interests, and their submissions process.
-You can purchase a list of independent Canadian publishers currently accepting unagented manuscripts here.
+Visit their web site to learn which agents are currently accepting clients, their specific interests, and their submissions process.
+In Canada, there are a number of independent children's publishers currently accepting un-agented manuscripts.
+You can purchase a list here.

-See, it's not really free if I pay for it and then pay to ship it to you.
-If you can't find my books at your local library or bookstore, consider asking them to order the title(s) for you.
-My books are also available through online retailers.
+If you can't find my books at your local library, consider asking them to order the title(s) for you.

 Do you have any siblings?